Citation for this page in APA citation style. Close

 A more recent (2005) study showing that correlations in Bell tests is the result of conservation of angular momentum is "Correlation functions, Bell's inequalities and the fundamental conservation laws," by C. S. Unnikrishnan of the Tata Institute in India.
 He also discusses the odd "kinks" in Bell's linear predictions of correlations compared to the conservation law curve.

-No "Hidden Variables," but Perhaps "Hidden Constants?"
+No "Hidden Variables," but perhaps a "Hidden Constant of the Motion?"

 We find no need for "hidden variables," whether local or non-local.
 But we might say that the conservation laws give us a "hidden constant."
 Conservation of a particular property is often described as a "constant of the motion."
 Such constants might be viewed as "local," in that they travel along with particles at all times, or as "global," in that they are a property of the two-particle probability amplitude wave function Ψ12 as it spreads out in space.